dvco-xx/dvco-xx/README.md

-- 👋 Hi, I’m David Osuchukwu.
+- 👋 Hi, I’m David.

-- 👀 I’m interested in exploring software engineering for the web, using mainly Java (Kotlin) or Node.js to sculpt the backend of large-scale applications.
+- 👀 I’m a software engineer who uses Java/Kotlin and Node.js to sculpt large-scale backend systems.

-- 🌱 I've learned to build web applications over the last few years using some of the technologies in the icons below.
+- 🌱 I've also learned to build fullstack web applications over the last few years using some of the technologies represented by the icons below.

   ### Design: